Raynos/trinity/README.md

 ## trinity.load (Experts only)

 You can call the load function directly.
-Note this means that the CSS doesn't get appended anywhere and that the document fragment has a generic default document as ownerDocument.

-Should only be used with HTML & JS.
-You also have to call adoptNode on the entire document fragment to get it into the correct document.

-## trinity.Loader (Experts only)
+## trinity.Statics (Experts only)

-The Loader object, have fun duck punching it
+The Statics object, have fun duck punching it

 ## trinity.Trinity (Experts only)